Blog

 Audience Engagement

-Don’t lose a captive audience.
-Keep them engaged to the end.
-Once your supporter hits the submit button, encourage them to explore your site and learn more about you.
+Don’t lose a captive audience—keep them engaged to the end.
+Once your supporter hits the submit button, encourage them to explore your site and learn more about your organization.

-Here are a few ideas you may want to consider:
+Here are a few ways to boost engagement:

-• Add a link to your site’s most popular articles.
+• Link to your site’s most popular articles.

-• Add a link to get involved with your organization.
+• Show them how to get involved with your organization.

-• Invite donors to follow your organization on social media.
+• Ask donors to follow your organization on social media.

 Have a Follow-up Plan

-There you have it!
-A good giving page improves your fundraising performance.
-Classy reported one-time donors who started on donation pages are more likely to return than donors who started on peer-to-peer campaigns or ticketed event campaigns.
-This means solid branding, a compelling message, good functionality, providing a variety of ways to give and keeping your audience engaged are critical to meeting fundraising goals.
+There you have it.
+An effective giving page improves your fundraising performance.
+This means solid branding, a compelling message, good functionality, providing a variety of ways to give and keeping your audience engaged are critical to meeting fundraising goals. eting